shihabal3amri/Forum-Management-API/README.md

 ### Forum Management API

-This project is a **Forum Management System** designed to focus primarily on **full-text search** and **indexing** capabilities using **PostgreSQL** as the database.
-It showcases the performance and efficiency of querying large amounts of data through optimized full-text search and proper indexing strategies.
-The primary objective of this API is to provide users the ability to perform full-text searches on **posts** and **comments**, and retrieve relational data such as tags, users, and private messages.
+This project is a **Forum Management System** focused on demonstrating **full-text search** and **indexing** capabilities using **PostgreSQL**.
+The primary objective of this API is to showcase efficient querying of large datasets through optimized indexing and partitioning strategies.
+The system includes features like **posts**, **comments**, and **private messaging**, and the project allows users to test fetch operations for these entities, including full-text search and paginated retrieval. **The API is read-only**, meaning it does not provide endpoints for creating or modifying forums, posts, or categories, but focuses on retrieving and searching data efficiently.

+Additionally, the project includes a custom Artisan command to manage **partitioning** for tables like **posts**, **comments**, and **private messages** to enhance database performance as data grows over time.

 ### Key Features:
 - **Full-Text Search**: Perform efficient searches on posts and comments using PostgreSQL's full-text search capabilities.